Playbook note

-Regulatory engineering starts when compliance work is treated like system design instead of policy theater.
+Treat compliance work like system design, not policy theater.

-Dover Intel's view is simple: scaling regulated businesses need better operating design, not just more documentation.
-The point is to convert recurring regulatory work into clearer interfaces, tighter evidence, and faster execution without automating away legal responsibility.
+Scaling regulated businesses need better operating design, not more documentation.
+The point is to convert recurring regulatory work into clearer interfaces and tighter evidence without automating away legal responsibility.

 Four layers that matter in a serious regulated buildout.